dj0nny/typegraphql-by-examples/README.md

 ## TypeGraphQL Overview

 TypeGraphQL is an implementation of GraphQL with TypeScript.
-This section it assumes that you have a basic understaning of GraphQL and Typescript.
+This section it assumes that you have a basic understanding of GraphQL and Typescript.

 ### Schemas